gsarig/slashadmin/readme.txt

 * Option to convert email addresses characters to HTML entities to block spam bots.
 * Show EU Cookie Law consent message (check screenshots about available options).
 Since v.3.0 it also supports WPML for different message per language.
 * Add a "Loading" animation which hides itself when the page is fully loaded
-* Unload default WordPress Open Sans font
-* Enqueue your own Google Web Fonts
+* Enqueue your own Google Web Fonts, with option to load it locally for better performance and privacy
 * Get rid of the word "Category:" in front of the Archive title (usually needed if your theme uses the_archive_title()).
 * Add excerpt support to pages.
 * Enable the use of shortcodes in widgets.